Agios Efstratios

 Day 1: The Village & the Black Sand Beaches

-Arrive at the single small harbour on the northwest coast.
-The village is built directly behind it — 1968 prefabricated houses replacing those destroyed in a catastrophic earthquake.
-No cars waiting.
-You walk from here. - 10:00 · Museum of Democracy
+Your base.
+The single small harbour on the northwest coast and the village built directly behind it — 1968 prefabricated houses replacing those destroyed in a catastrophic earthquake.
+No taxis, no buses, almost no cars.
+You walk from here to everywhere on the island. - 10:00 · Museum of Democracy

 The restored 1909 Maraslios school — one of the few pre-earthquake buildings still standing.
-Tells the extraordinary story of the island's role as a place of political exile during the Greek Civil War and the 1967-74 junta.
-Mikis Theodorakis, Yiannis Ritsos, and thousands of other prisoners lived here. - 11:00 · Church of Christ
+Tells the extraordinary story of the island's role as a place of political exile during the 20th century, when figures like Mikis Theodorakis, Yiannis Ritsos and Manos Katrakis were sent here.
+Small but moving. - 11:00 · Church of Christ

 Top beaches of Agios Efstratios